hbctraining/Intro-to-ChIPseq/lessons/04_peak_calling_macs.md

 ### MACS2 parameters

 There are seven [major functions](https://github.com/taoliu/MACS#usage-of-macs2) available in MACS2 serving as sub-commands.
-We will only cover `callpeak` in this lesson, but if you can use `macs2 COMMAND -h` to find out more, if you are interested.
+We will only cover `callpeak` in this lesson, but you can use `macs2 COMMAND -h` to find out more, if you are interested.

 `callpeak` is the main function in MACS2 and can be invoked by typing `macs2 callpeak`.
 If you type this command without parameters, you will see a full description of commandline options.
 Here is a shorter list of the commonly used ones: